Types of Electric Guitar

 Photo by My Silent Side

-There are three main shapes of solid body guitars which can be seen in the classical shapes of the Fender Stratocaster, Ibanez and Les Paul Standard guitars.
+There are three main shapes of solid-body guitars, which can be seen in the classical shapes of the Fender Stratocaster, Ibanez RG, and Les Paul Standard guitars.

-Other more exotic examples of shapes are the Jackson RR3 and V Fly Guitar, Gibson Explorer.
+Other more exotic examples of shapes include the Jackson RR3, Flying V Guitar, and Gibson Explorer.

 Photo by Freebird_71

-Hollow body electric guitars are basically divided into archtop electric guitars with a full sound box and semi-hollow body guitars.
+Hollow-body electric guitars are generally divided into archtop electric guitars with a full sound box and semi-hollow-body guitars.

-Although It's often considered that the shape of a solid body guitar has a little, if any impact on its tone, I can definitely say that the shape does metter.
+Although it's often considered that the shape of a solid-body guitar has little, if any, impact on its tone, I can definitely say that the shape does matter.
 I've played a lot of electric guitars in my life and have heard differences in many cases.
-Of course, type of wood used to build a guitar also has effect on its tone.
+Of course, the type of wood used to build a guitar also has an effect on its tone.

 An example of a vibrato bar trick: